How Important Is It For A PT To Be Approachable? 2.0

 If you think you could benefit from chatting to a medical professional about a condition like ADHD, I would encourage you to do so.

 Work On Your Craft

 You can always be better at your job.
 You can coach better, communicate better and help people achieve greater consistency.

-Eventually you'll be ready to mentor other coaches.
-Then you can gradually work on that too until you are crowned as MASTER PT OF THE UNIVERSE.
+Keep honing your skills until you are crowned as MASTER PT OF THE UNIVERSE.

 Every Personal Trainer I've met that has worked on their craft by reading, watching and being mentored for a number of years has always had a strong business, always has a large number of clients and more-often-than-not has a great reputation.